-- o Any relevant income or resource information that becomes known to the RO that could be used if the admission extends beyond 90-days. - o Notices issued to the county social worker regarding eligibility for the foster child or notices to the former foster child or his/her representative. - Medicaid Income is not payable for a foster child whose eligibility source is DCPS or former foster child whose eligibility source is COE-007.
-Since foster care income eligibility is based on MAGI rules, a short term admission is based on MAGI-related income eligibility rather than ABD income eligibility and Medicaid Income is not payable.
-If ABD eligibility is needed because the admission is extended beyond 90-days, Medicaid Income would be payable, if applicable, under ABD rules. - Notice must be issued to the DCPS address on file regarding the foster child's approval of the per diem payment to the facility or to the former foster care adult or his/her representative. - When a child in COE-003 or 026 or an adult in COE-007 is discharged from the facility or becomes ineligible for foster care/former foster care Medicaid, take action to close the liability and long term care data on file in MEDS.
-If the child or adult remains in the facility upon closure of foster care related Medicaid, review the case for Medicaid-only long term care eligibility, as outlined below.
+- No separate application for Medicaid is needed. - Create a MEDS record and upload 317.
+COE's 003, 026 and 007 are workerentered COE's for foster children and former foster children needing liability and long-term care data to be entered in order to authorize a per diem payment to the facility.
+Refer to the MMIS Recipient File to determine the appropriate COE of the foster child. - Address any relevant income or resource information that becomes known to the RO that could be used if the admission extends beyond 90-days. - Medicaid Income is not payable for a foster child whose eligibility source is DCPS or former foster child whose eligibility source is COE-007.
+Since foster care income eligibility is based on MAGI rules, a short-term admission is based on MAGI-related income eligibility rather than ABD income eligibility and Medicaid Income is not payable.
+If ABD eligibility is needed because the admission is extended beyond 90-days, Medicaid Income would be payable, if applicable, under ABD rules. - Notice must be issued to the DCPS address on file regarding the foster child's approval of the per diem payment to the facility or to the former foster care adult or his/her representative.

+When a child in COE-003 or 026 or an adult in COE-007 is discharged from the facility or becomes ineligible for foster care/former foster care Medicaid, take action to close the liability and long-term care data on file in MEDS.
+If the child or adult remains in the facility upon closure of foster care related Medicaid, review the case for Medicaid-only long-term care eligibility, as outlined below.